A warm welcome to all Liwa parents, both current and prospective.

 School Uniform Description:

-KG1 – Grade 4: Red T-Shirt (long / short sleeves) + Grey Jacket and Grey Pants / Skirt
+KG1 – Grade 4: White and Purple Dress or Purple T-Shirt (long / short sleeves) + Black Jacket and Grey Striped Pants / Skirt

-Grades 5 – 8: Green & White T-Shirt (long / short sleeves) + Grey Jacket and Grey Pants / Skirt
+Grades 5 – 12: White T-Shirt (long / short sleeves) + Black Jacket and Grey Striped Pants / Pinafore

 Grades 9 – 12: White T-Shirt (long / short sleeves) + black Jacket and black Pants / Skirt